 - Feel your pulse.
 A slower pulse in 1 or both of your arms is another common sign.

 - Listen to your arteries.
 This is done using a stethoscope.
 If you have any blocked arteries, they will make a noise called bruit.

 You may also have a blood test.
 This checks your levels of C-reactive protein and alpha-2 globulin protein.
 Your blood will have higher levels of these if your arteries are inflamed.

 You may also have an imaging test of the large arteries.
 This is an important part of the diagnosis.
 These tests are done to look for blocked or inflated arteries.
-Your health care provider may use one or more of the below:
+Your healthcare provider may use 1 or more of the below:

 - Ultrasound.
 This uses sound waves to create images of your arteries.